verlok/verlok.github.io/_posts/2021-09-26-vanilla-lazyload-vs-lazysizes.md

 ### Can lazyload background images

 Only vanilla-lazyload can lazyload background images, even multiple background images.
-It also has a way to supporting HiDPI displays such as Retina displays and Super Retina display.
+It also has a way of supporting HiDPI displays such as Retina and Super Retina displays.

-See [lazy background images](https://github.com/verlok/vanilla-lazyload#lazy-background-image) in vanilla-lazyload documentation for more.
+Check [lazy background images](https://github.com/verlok/vanilla-lazyload#lazy-background-image) in vanilla-lazyload documentation for more.

-### Can lazily execute code, when given elements enter the viewport
+### Can lazily execute code when given elements enter the viewport

 Only on vanilla-lazyload you can execute code when given elements enter the visible portion of the page.